 Clearing away the haze

-Right now there’s no cure for fibro fog, but both drug and non drug approaches can curb some of its effects.
-Prescription stimulants such as modafinil (Proviqil) will help give you more energy, while meditation and relaxation techniques can reduce stress, which can make poor concentration and memory lapses worse.
-A balanced, protein-rich diet and proper rest can stave off fatigue, while regular exercise boosts levels of stress-busting serotonin in your brain and improves cognition.
-Researchers at the University of North Carolina at Greensboro recently discovered that fibromyalgia patients who were physically active three times a week for 18 weeks saw an improvement in memory, attention and ability to recall.
-Experts also suggest shortening your to-do list and tackling tasks one at a time (give up multitasking, in other words) and stimulating your memory by reading books and working crossword or Sudoku puzzles regularly.
+Researchers at the University of North Carolina at Greensboro recently discovered that fibromyalgia patients who were physically active 3 times a week for 18 weeks saw an improvement in memory, attention and ability to recall.
+Experts also suggest shortening your to-do list and tackling tasks one at a time (give up multitasking, in other words).
+You may also try to stimulate your memory by reading books and working crossword or Sudoku puzzles regularly.